SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 This gives you two options, either:

 * Write a MonoBehaviour script to apply to the Camera to perform the act on demand
-* Write a MonoBehaviour to expose the 'OnPostRender' event that your scripts can attach to in order to capture the event
+* Write a MonoBehaviour to expose the 'OnPostRender' event that your scripts can attach to, in order to capture the event

 My preference is always the second option, to avoid bloating "other" objects with code I actually need elsewhere.

 ###  Screenshot solution

-To solve this implementation, I wrote two scripts, one for the camera and another for the button that will actually take the screenshot.
+To solve this implementation, I wrote two scripts, one for the camera and another for the button that will take the screenshot.

 ***1 - "CameraRenderEvent" script***